 - As soon as the name of the DWORD entry is changed, PowerShell will be replaced by CMD in the right-click menu in Windows 10 or 11 but you will have to restart your PC first.

 Done!
 Now, open a folder and press the Shift key + right-click.
 You should be able to open Command Prompt instead of PowerShell in a folder.
-Actually, you’ll have the option to open PowerShell and Command Prompt both in the context menu in the File Explorer.
+You’ll have the option to open PowerShell and Command Prompt both in the context menu in the File Explorer.

 In case you want to remove the Open PowerShell window here option from the File Explorer context menu do as directed below.
 The steps are almost the same as you went through a while ago to replace PowerShell with the Command Prompt in the right-click menu.